zacanger/niddesa/text/generated-translations/cullaniddesa/15-sinhala-google.md

-If there is great wisdom, "Dhamma" means good in the middle, good in the middle, good in the end, Meaningful, consonantal, all-pervading, pure celibacy Satara Satipatthna, Satara Samy‍k Pradhanaya Panchendriya, Panchabalaya Sapta Bodhisattva, Aryan Eightfold Path Nirvana Nirvana Precepts Sermon Please.
+If there is great wisdom, "Dhamma" means good in the middle, good in the middle, good in the end, Meaningful, consonantal, all-pervading, pure celibacy Satara Satipatthna, Satara Samy‍k Pradhanaya Panchendriya, Panchabalaya Sapta Bodhisattva, Aryan Eightfold Path Nibbana Nibbana Precepts Sermon Please.
 Impose, keep, open, divide,
 That is.
 "If I know something" means if I know something If I do, if I come, if I see. "in here
-Eradicate racism "means to alleviate the effects of racism, Vyapaasmana means immortal Nirvana.
+Eradicate racism "means to alleviate the effects of racism, Vyapaasmana means immortal Nibbana.
 Therefore, that Brahmin also said,

 [Msdiv 66] (# msdiv66) {# msdiv66 .ref .msdiv} (11-2)